Landscapes and Ecologies of the US South: Essays in Eco-Cultural History

 Labor and environmental history form the central pillars of University of Texas at Austin doctoral candidate Aaron Reynolds' work, as he reconsiders the early twentieth century in "Inside the Jackson Tract: The Battle Over Peonage Labor Camps in Southern Alabama, 1906."
 Peonage in Alabama has been strikingly revealed by Douglas Blackmon in Slavery By Another Name (2008, released in 2012 as a compelling PBS film).6 Reynolds complements Blackmon's account by documenting the conflict between the Progressive Era conservationism and brutal working conditions faced by African American and immigrant contract laborers in south Alabama's pine forests.
 In so doing, he highlights the resistance mounted by the workers themselves and the posture assumed by Booker T. Washington in the federal investigation of peonage conditions.

 The most widely published of the contributors to the Landscapes and Ecologies series, author Janisse Ray, shares an excerpt from her Drifting into Darien: A Personal and Natural History of the Altamaha River.
-In "James Holland, Riverkeeper: Environmental Protection along the Altamaha," nature writer Ray and photographer Nancy Marshall acknowledge the singular dedication to protecting the landscape by a cadre of riverkeepers across the southern U.S. In recounting the work of Holland and Deborah Sheppard, executive director of the Altamaha Riverkeeper group, with her customary lyricism, Ray honors unsung activists who have labored mightily for incremental and significant improvements in water quality and river health.
+In "James Holland, Riverkeeper: Environmental Protection along the Altamaha," nature writer Ray and photographer Nancy Marshall acknowledge the singular dedication to protecting the landscape by a cadre of riverkeepers across the southern United States In recounting the work of Holland and Deborah Sheppard, executive director of the Altamaha Riverkeeper group, with her customary lyricism, Ray honors unsung activists who have labored mightily for incremental and significant improvements in water quality and river health.

 In an ode to bioregionalism, the study of landscapes defined not by political boundaries, but by their ecological terrain, Wofford College poet John Lane writes of his efforts to build a writers' group in Spartanburg, South Carolina, around "a language grounded in the metaphors of ecology, biology, and natural processes."
 Under the influence of poets such as Gary Snyder, the result, as Lane describes in "Still under the Influence: The Bioregional Origins of the Hub City Writers Project," is a literary community built around ecological ideas.
 Lane acknowledges that the scientific concepts in ecology have shifted in the more than thirty years since he began this work, but the literary endeavor he developed has enriched the cultural landscape of this conservative former cotton mill town.